mk-ultron/privacy-site/README.md

 - Ethical frameworks for AI and big data applications
 - User-centric design patterns for privacy controls

-We encourage visitors to explore the resources provided and to stay informed about the latest developments in this critical field.
+Visitors are encouraged to explore the resources provided and to stay informed about the latest developments in this critical field.

-## Contributing

-We welcome contributions to improve the content and structure of this website.
-Please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.